-Foster care allows children to be temporarily placed in out-of-home care while their families work to resolve the problems that led to the children’s removal.
+Foster care in Clinton County, Ohio allows children to be temporarily placed in out-of-home care while their families work to resolve the problems that led to the children’s removal.
 In most cases, children remain in foster care until they are reunited with their birth families, or if that’s not possible, are transitioned to adoptive placement.

 Qualifications and Requirements

 Today’s foster families come in all shapes and sizes.
 If you are at least 21 years old, have space in your home for additional children and have a stable income, you meet the guidelines.
 You can be single, married, divorced or widowed.
 You can own or rent your home as long as your home meets basic safety requirements.